segmentio/segment-docs/src/connections/destinations/catalog/actions-klaviyo/index.md

 #### 429 Too Many Requests

 If you're encountering rate limiting issues, consider enabling batching for the Action receiving these errors.
-Ensure that within the mapping configuration, "Batch data to Klaviyo" is set to "Yes".
-This adjustment can help alleviate the rate limiting problem.
+To enable mapping, navigate to the mapping configuration and set "Batch data to Klaviyo" to "Yes".
+This adjustment might help alleviate the rate limiting problem.

 #### 409 Conflict
-In most cases, you can safely ignore this error code as it prevents duplicate profiles from being created in Klaviyo.
-When you use the [Upsert Profile](/docs/connections/destinations/catalog/actions-klaviyo/#upsert-profile) mapping to send Identify events, Segment will first attempt to [create a new profile in Klaviyo](https://developers.klaviyo.com/en/reference/create_profile).
-If the first request returns with a `409` error code, a second request will be sent to [update the existing profile with the given profile ID](https://developers.klaviyo.com/en/reference/update_profile).
+In most cases, you can safely ignore a `409` error code.

+When you use the [Upsert Profile](/docs/connections/destinations/catalog/actions-klaviyo/#upsert-profile) mapping to send Identify events, Segment first attempts to [create a new profile in Klaviyo](https://developers.klaviyo.com/en/reference/create_profile){:target="_blank”}.
+If the first request returns with a `409` error code, Segment sends a second request to [update the existing profile with the given profile ID](https://developers.klaviyo.com/en/reference/update_profile){:target="_blank”}.